a-rabin/pvz-advanced/README.md

 - Buffed plants with new abilities
 - A new stage 6 with new challenges
 - New gameplay balancing!
-- A new DMCA friendly way of mod installation
+- A new copyright friendly way of mod installation
 - Keyboard hotkeys!

 Full list of changes to the game can be found on the PDF file on the patch.